Poitiers: The Town of a Hundred Steeples

 This is a practical guide to visiting the best places to see in Poitiers and is filled with tips and info that should answer all your questions!

-Place du Maréchal Leclerc in Poitiers
+Place du Maréchal Leclerc

-Hôtel De Ville Poitiers
+Hôtel de ville Poitiers

 CC BY-SA 3.0 / Robin Poitou

-Visiting Place du Maréchal Leclerc in Poitiers
+Visiting Place du Maréchal Leclerc

 We recommend to rent a car in France through Discover Cars, they compare prices and review multiple car rental agencies.
 Book your rental car here.